CryptoUSM/cryptanalysis-lightweight-ciphers/slim-key-recovery-verification/verification-result/ReadMe.md

 In 4 out of 5 of the example runs, the correct round key bits was found to have the highest number of hits.

-In the **13R_verification** files, the results of the linear filtering process is shown.
-After encrypting $2^{30}$ pairs and discarding wrong pairs based on the linear filtering, the surviving pairs are listed in these files.
+The **13R_verification** files provide the results of the linear filtering process which discards wrong pairs after encrypting $2^{30}$ pairs.
+Only surviving pairs are printed in these files.